Agent-Skinner/scpcb-pie/ReadMe.txt

 	- Run the game as administrator
 	- Make sure your graphics card drivers are up-to-date
 	- Try different resolutions and running the game in full screen
 	- Try running the game in different compatibility modes
+	- Don't repeatedly interact with the same object, lever, button, or keycard reader

 **** DEFAULT CONTROLS ***********************************